SteveShengStar/teamhub/README.md

 7. Wait a second then try opening localhost:3000 in your browser
 8. After finishing a work session, you can exit out of the container, press Ctrl + C. Type `exit` in your shell.
 Then, stop all containers by running `docker-compose stop`

-To run tests locally, use the command `npm run test` **when you are in a shell inside `teamhub_nodejs` the docker container** to ensure there were no breaking changes (see step 5 above).
-If you are not inside the `teamhub_nodejs` the docker container, it will not connect to the database.
+To run tests locally, use the command `npm run test` **when you are in a shell inside `teamhub_testing` the docker container** to ensure there were no breaking changes (see step 5 above).
+If you are not inside the `teamhub_testing` the docker container, it will not connect to the database.

 ## Troubleshooting